Manga: JoJo's Bizarre Adventure - Part 5: Golden Wind, JoJo no Kimyou na Bouken: Ougon no Kaze ジョジョの奇妙な冒険 黄金の風 (Chapter 441, 黄金体験その②)

 Kono (Insert Name Here)

 Besides first person pronouns, sometimes the character's own name is used after the kono.
+This doesn't carry the same childish nuances that using one's own name as pronoun normally would have.
 See:

 - temee nanka ga